Karhu Fusion 4.0 Review: Bringing Modern and Classic Together

 Andrea

-Fit: (fits well after following recommendation to go up 1/2 size, with a comfortable toe box and secure lockdown.
+Fit: A (fits well after following recommendation to go up 1/2 size, with a comfortable toe box and secure lockdown.
 Only negative is thick upper may be warm in the summer.)

-A- (A classic neutral trainer with some pop from updated midsole.
+Performance: A- (A classic neutral trainer with some pop from updated midsole.
 Could make a great performance trainer with significant weight loss.)

 Stability: (neutral) C (A very neutral shoe with minimal stability features.)